 A touch of history

-But, as time goes by we have, over the years, experienced some visitors from the past.
+As time goes by, we have experienced some visitors from the past.
 The ghosts of Mr. Green and Mrs. Roe especially have been seen in the upstairs dining room.
-Doors swinging open and shut.
-Objects move and moaning and creaking is sometimes heard.
-Probably the old house is settling-or is it?
-You decide.
+Doors swing open and shut, objects move and moaning and creaking is sometimes heard.
+Probably the old house is settling, or is it?